keisyd/kubernets-fundamentals/archtecture/README.md

 ## Leasons from containers

-An efficient ship transportation ship that is the combination of bringing the load, loading the ship, transporting and unloading it in a different location, wouldn't stand or scale in size properly if you had varied shape loads and cargo.
-That's why they choge the most space efficiente 3 dimentional shape to define the boundries of each cargo so the ship loaders would never worry about what's inside, and a macanism of loading ships of any size would be possible by stacking containers.
+An efficient ship transportation system that is the combination of bringing the load, loading the ship, transporting and unloading it in a different location, wouldn't stand or scale in size properly if you had varied shape loads and cargo.
+That's why they choose the most space efficiente 3 dimentional shape to define the boundries of each cargo so the ship loaders would never worry about what's inside, and a macanism of loading ships of any size would be possible by stacking containers.

-In kubernetes, a really important aspect of it's archtectural solution is it's isolation, where you only work with the kubernetes inrterfaces. what this solution brings to us is a comprehensive and extensible way to provite
+In kubernetes, a really important aspect of it's archtectural solution is it's isolation, where you only work with the kubernetes interfaces.
+What this solution brings to us is a comprehensive and extensible way to provite

-- High acailabity or no downtime
+- High availability or no downtime
 - Scalability or high performance and Disaster recovery ( backup and restore)

 # Architecture

-For node we should think about a computer or VM
+For node we should think as a computer or a VM.

 There's the **master** node (primary "node agent") and connected to it there're the **worker nodes** each one with a kubelet process running on it, which is a client that enable connectivity between the nodes on the clusters and the master node among other things.